-If you are in the market of ‘keeping your PCB design secret and keeping it safe,’ a design practice is to add a dark colored or black resin to your design regardless of if you need the environmental protection.
-If anyone were out to unveil your PCB, the removal of the resin would utterly destroy the PCB, rendering it unable to be studied or copied.
+If you are in the market of ‘keeping your circuit board design secret and keeping it safe,’ a design practice is to add a dark colored or black resin to your design regardless of if you need the environmental protection.
+If anyone were out to unveil your circuit board, the removal of the resin would utterly destroy the circuit board, rendering it unable to be studied or copied.

 Resins typically are a more aggressive form of protection against environmental forces.